Monday, January 27, 2020 — Friday, March 13, 2020

 Antonio McAfee is a photographer raised and based in Baltimore, MD.
 He received his BFA in Fine Art Photography from the Corcoran College of Art and Design, an MFA from the University of Pennsylvania, and a Post-Graduate Diploma in Arts and Culture Management from the University of the Witwatersrand (Johannesburg, South Africa).
 Recent exhibition venues include University of Maryland, College Park’s Stamp Gallery, George Washington University’s Gallery 102 (Washington, DC), Corcoran Gallery of Art (Washington, DC), and the Walters Art Museum (Baltimore, MD.)

 Antonio McAfee in Conversation with Shawn Michelle Smith

 Thursday, February 27, 5 p.m.

 Admission to the exhibition and related programming is free and open to the public.

-Image: Antonio McAfee, Photographer’s Son, 2019, pigment inkjet print, 3D image with 3D glasses
+Image: Antonio McAfee, The Gem, 2019, pigment print, 3D image with 3D glasses.
+Courtesy of the artist.